Alphanovel App

 When he got to my row, he stopped at the desk in front of me, then skipped right over to the boy behind me.
 He had to double back, his eyes squinting at my name as if it were written in a foreign language.

 I stared at the red ‘A’ at the top of my page.
 I was a ghost with good grades.
-I sat in my usual seat, a shadow in the back, while my thoughts paced the cage of my skull, trying to understand why the two suns of this school had suddenly decided to shine on me.
+I sat in my usual seat, my thoughts pacing the cage of my skull, trying to understand why the two suns of this school had suddenly decided to shine on me.

 *